wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/unattended.rst

 The final stage of the process for installing the Wazuh indexer cluster consists in running the security admin script.

-Run the unattended script with option ``-s`` on any Wazuh indexer node to load the new certificates information and start the cluster.
+Run the Wazuh installation assistant with option ``-s`` on any Wazuh indexer node to load the new certificates information and start the cluster.

   .. code-block:: console